The decision to leave the EU lead many to believe that UK residents would reconsider moving to Europe after Brexit.

 We’ll also be looking ahead at what impact this is likely to have on the removals industry itself.

 What Does Brexit Mean For Moving To Europe after Brexit?

 — Department for Exiting the EU (@DExEUgov) January 9, 2019

-As the Brexit deadline of 29 March 2019 fast approaches much remains up in the air.
+As the revised Brexit deadline of 12 April 2019 fast approaches much remains up in the air.

 However, those looking to move to Europe after Brexit will take little comfort in the lack of certainty that surrounds the ongoing negotiations.